Brachycephalic obstructive airway syndrome (BOAS) in dogs

 • Resection of everted laryngeal saccules – these can be surgically removed to eliminate the obstruction in the larynx.

-• Tracheostomy – an obstructed airway can be opened by means of an endotracheal tube (a tube which passes through the mouth and windpipe) or a tracheostomy (a surgical cut in the windpipe).
-Recommended treatment of laryngeal collapse is a permanent tracheostomy.
+• Tracheostomy for severe cases – an obstructed airway can be opened by means of an endotracheal tube (a tube which passes through the mouth and windpipe) or a tracheostomy (a surgical cut in the windpipe).

-The pros and cons of surgical treatment of BAOS:
+The pros and cons of surgical treatment of BOAS:

 However, all surgical procedures carry a risk and require strict post-operative monitoring.
 Significant inflammation or bleeding can obstruct the airway, making breathing difficult or impossible.
 Occasionally a tube must be placed and maintained through an incision in the neck into the trachea (temporary tracheostomy) until the swelling in the throat subsides enough that the animal can breathe normally.

-The most common dogs affected by BAOS are the brachycephalic (or”short-head”) breeds.
+The most common dogs affected by BOAS are the brachycephalic (or”short-head”) breeds.
 These breeds are prone to breathing difficulties because the shape of their head, muzzle and throat leads to permanent narrowing of the nose and upper airways and increased resistance to airflow.
-The increased respiratory effort required often leads to secondary changes which further impair the airways and can contribute to the collapse of the larynx and increased pressure on the heart.
+The increased respiratory effort required often leads to secondary changes which further impair the airways and can contribute to the collapse of the larynx.

-Overall prognosis for dogs with BAOS varies, but often improves surgical intervention.
+Overall prognosis for dogs with BOAS varies, but often improves with surgical intervention.
 Some of the primary problems, such as stenotic nares and over-large soft palate can be surgically corrected.
-The prognosis is good for young animals; they generally will breathe much easier and with significantly reduced respiratory distress, and their activity level can improve significantly.
+The prognosis is good for young animals; they generally will breathe much easier and their activity level can improve significantly.

 More information